 Many of our customers are new to hand tool woodworking or want to take their skills to the next level.
 Our expanding line of instructional DVDs and YouTube videos, produced in-house, explore a wide range of hand tool woodworking topics and feature many of today’s master woodworkers.

 We also offer a variety of Weekend Workshops each summer, held in our classroom in Maine and taught by expert woodworkers like Philip Lowe, Christian Becksvoort, Christopher Schwarz, Garrett Hack, Peter Follansbee, Roy Underhill, Jeff Miller and Mary May.
-Visit our website for more information.

 Our local Hand Tool Events® give you the chance to try our full line of tools and learn techniques directly from our staff.
 Each year we visit over 40 venues across North America and set up a full Lie-Nielsen shop for two days.
 We invite other hand toolmakers to join us and demonstrate their own tools at each Event, giving visitors exposure to many lesser-known fine tools on the market.
 There is no charge to attend.
 Our focus is to promote woodworking education, hands-on skill building, and a spirit of collaboration.
-Visit our website for the current schedule.